collorg/halfORM/README.md

 # halfORM

-halfORM is a really simple ORM (fully written in Python3), easy to learn (full documentation should be at most 10 pages) and hopefully less than a 1000 lines of Python3 code when it is done.
+halfORM is a really simple ORM for PostgreSQL (9+) fully written in Python3.

-This project has just started (2015-10-18) and is in pre-alpha development stage.
-If you think you can contribute in any way, you are most welcome.

-## Why half?
-Because halfORM only deals with the data manipulation part of the SQL language (DML) making it much easier to learn and to write.
-All the CREATE part (data definition language) has been left to SQL or whatever software used to define the structure of the database.
+halfORM only deals with the data manipulation part of the SQL language (SELECT, INSERT, UPDATE, DELETE) making it's usage quite trivial.
+All the data definition language part (CREATE TABLE/VIEW) has been left to SQL or whatever software used to define the structure of the database.

+halfORM can produce complex JSON aggregations from any table/view with very simple YAML directives (nested aggregations are possible).

+# Documentation

+## The connection file
-## TODO
+## Typical use case
-- Fix the API (**THIS PROJECT DEVELOPMENT STATE IS PRE-ALPHA**),
-- doc doc doc and test test test,
-- Port it to MySQL,
-- Generate packages from the database,
-- Generate a browsable graph of the database structure,
-- PostgreSQL specific :
-  - Deal with inheritance,

-## Use cases
-- Prototype in Python without investing too much in learning a complex ORM,
-- You already have a PostgreSQL database and you want to see it's structure,
 - Easily request your data in JSON,
 - ...